Thomas Spencer Wells: Career

 After a short time as a pupil of a surgeon in Barnsley (Yorkshire), he studied medicine at Leeds, Trinity College Dublin, St Thomas' Hospital (becoming a Member of the Royal College of Surgeons (MRCS) in 1841 and a Fellow (FRCS) in 1844), and later in Paris, France.

 He served as a naval surgeon in Malta, and then established his own ophthalmic surgery practice in London in 1853.
 In the same year he married Elizabeth Wright.
-In 1854, and from 1856 to 78, he was surgeon of the Samaritan Free Hospital for Women, London (serving in between as an army surgeon in the Crimean War).
+In 1854, and from 1856 to 78, he was the surgeon of the Samaritan Free Hospital for Women, London (serving in between as an army surgeon in the Crimean War).
 He also lectured at the Grosvenor School of Medicine (which later became the medical school of St George's Hospital).
 In 1877 was appointed Hunterian Professor of Surgery and Pathology at the Royal College of Surgeons of England (of which he was elected president in 1883, in the same year he was created baronet).
 From 1863 to 1896 he was surgeon to Queen Victoria's household.

 Wells specialized in obstetrics and ophthalmic surgery.
 He is recognized as a pioneer in abdominal surgery and is notable for having perfected ovariotomy.
 In 1879, his name was given to his invention of an improved pattern of artery forceps, which prevented entanglement of surrounding structures by the handles of the implement when in use.
 He was also one of the earliest surgeons to make use of anaesthetics in operations.
 He published a number of important medical books and articles.

 Thomas Spencer Wells was elected member of Leopoldina in 1886.